ma-compbio/PEP/README.md

 - "datavecs_CellName_ep.npy" will be generated in folder Datavecs, which comprises the feature representation of enhancer/promoter sequences obtained from the word embbeding models (generated in the same directory with source code, named as "CellName_enahcer" and "CellName_promoter") and TF-IDF dictionaries (generated in Data, named as "enhancertfidfCellName" and "enhancertfidfCellName") using weighted pooling.
 - The prediction results will be output in the same directory of the source code.

+If you want to begin a new experiment for the data of a cell line which you have used before, please remove all the old data in the folders Data/Learning and DataVecs of this cell line or place them in another directory.
+PEP will not overwrite the exsiting files in these two filefolders and will reuse the exsting files by default.

 Please update the "genome_path" on line 37 of genLabelData.py to be the directory where the DNA sequence data of each chromosome of the studied genome are placed.
 PEP-Word will use the DNA sequence data in this directory to extract sequences for the enhancer and promoter regions.

 Please change the cell name used in "unlabeled_train_enhancer_CellName" and "unlabeled_train_promoter_CellName" on line 21 and line 25 of genVecs.py to the CellName you use in the command line accordingly.